Pawel-Iskra/DesignPatterns/README.md

 # DesignPatterns
-simple implementation of design patterns that I learned in course
+simple implementation of design patterns that I learned in a course